Press "Enter" to skip to content

 In a statement dated June 3, the Montana Libertarian Party said Jandron earned its endorsement after an extensive process that included meetings with both primary candidates, a town hall, a questionnaire and written evaluation, and further deliberation by party members and leadership.
 The party said delegates unanimously backed Jandron as the candidate who best reflected its principles.

-By contrast, the party said its members had “serious concerns” about Austin, who it noted previously ran as a Republican during the 2024 election cycle.
+It said its members also had “serious concerns” about Austin, who the party noted previously ran as a Republican during the 2024 election cycle.
 The Montana Libertarian Party said it found Austin lacked both a clear understanding of key Libertarian policy priorities and a “cohesive philosophical framework,” and accused him of running under the Libertarian label to take advantage of the party’s statewide ballot access.

-The party also used the primary result to criticize Montana’s open primary system more generally.
+The party further criticized Montana’s open primary system more generally.
 Montana does not register voters by party, and any eligible voter may participate in any single party’s primary.
-The state party contends that this leaves it unable to know whether voters participating in its primary share its principles or are acting in bad faith.
+The state party contends that this leaves it unable to know whether voters who are participating in its primary share its principles or are acting in bad faith.

 “Any registered voter — Democrat, Republican, or otherwise — can walk into a polling place, request a Libertarian ballot, and determine who carries the Libertarian banner in the general election, all without the party ever learning their identity,” the party stated.